jkeefe/newmark-design-development/THE_NOTES.md

 ```javascript
 var search_dog = request.body.queryResult.queryText;
 ```
-- Make a blank lines after that line
+- Make some blank lines after that line
-- Copy-paste this code block into that space:
+- Copy-paste this code Block 8A into that space:

 **Block 8A**